okviz/okviz.github.io/_mydocs/visuals/calendar-pro/features/events.md

 The idea behind the use of events is that they may be useful to intercept relations or correlations with the data you are analyzing.

-To display events in the visual, you need to bind one or more columns containing the event names to the [Events](../fields/events.md) data role.
+To display events in the visual, you need to bind one or more columns containing the event names to the [Events](../fields/events.md) field well.
 Calendar Pro doesn't have the concept of a start and end date for events, so they are displayed as a single day in the calendar.
 However, there is [dedicated option](../options/events/join.md) to join multiple adjacent events.

 This way, you can display any kind of data as events, not just the typical events like meetings or appointments.